How Many Sugar Gliders Are Left In The World

 Yes, sugar gliders can be kept as pets.
 However, it is important to research and understand their specific care requirements before considering them as pets.
 Sugar gliders have unique needs, including a specialized diet, plenty of space to glide and climb, and social interaction.
 It is also crucial to source sugar gliders from reputable breeders to avoid supporting the illegal pet trade.

-See also Freedom Wheel Sugar Glider
+See also How To Needle Felt Sugar Glider

 3. How can I help conserve sugar gliders?